rahul0703/Swift-DSA/README.md

 This file provides a categorized list of important DSA topics commonly tested in technical interviews at top tech companies.

 ---
+## Few Rules of Thumb 👍
+- Always use a different variable name in while let, if let, or guard let to unwrap an optional of the same name.
+- **while let current = curr** should be preferred instead of **while curr != nil**

 ## 🔹 Array and Strings
 - Basics and manipulation